The Importance of Algorithms for Kids

 If you'd like a hint to any of these, feel free to send us an email at firstname.lastname@example.org!

 At Juni, all of our online courses for kids develop algorithmic thinking, for different ages.
-Through our private classes, our instructors are there to actively guide the student through learning new concepts, building their own projects, and solving problems in their code.
+Through our private classes for coding for kids, our instructors are there to actively guide the student through learning new concepts, building their own projects, and solving problems in their code.

 Throughout our courses, students are asked to consider problems like: